 "I want someone to know how much I hurt."

-These thoughts are often accepted without any challenge or debate, and thus suicidal people see them as true and unchangeable.
-Your goal is to begin to help the person challenge some of these automatic thoughts and to instill some reality-based hope that the future will be brighter.
+These thoughts are often accepted without any challenge or debate, and thus the individual sees them as true and unchangeable.
+Our goal is to begin to help the person challenge some of these automatic thoughts and to instill some reality-based hope that the future will be brighter.

 - Don't make statements that blame the student or dismiss the pain he or she feels.
-For example, in an effort to "snap" the person out of being suicidal, you may be tempted to say things like "You're just feeling sorry for yourself" or "Other people have a lot more to worry about than you do."
+For example, in an effort to "snap" the person out of it, we may be tempted to say things like "You're just feeling sorry for yourself" or "Other people have a lot more to worry about than you do."
 These kinds of statements are likely to cause the person to shut down and withdraw.

 - Work to frame suicide as a permanent solution to a temporary problem.
 Remind the person that crises and problems are almost always temporary.
 Problems are solved, feelings change, unexpected positive events occur.

 - Offer alternative solutions.
 The intense emotional pain they're feeling frequently blinds suicidal students to alternative solutions to their problems.
 Alternatives include going to counseling, taking medication to reduce the acute distress the person is experiencing, and engaging in spiritual/religious practices.

 - Explore and reinforce the person's reasons for living.
 Reasons for living can help sustain a person in pain.
 Victor Frankl, a survivor of a Nazi concentration camp, noted that a person who has "a why" (a reason for his or her life) can live with almost any "how".
 Family ties, love of art or nature, spirituality, pets, and dreams for the future are just a few of the many aspects of life that provide meaning and gratification but which can be obscured by the pain of the person is experiencing.